Drywall Mesh Tape - Chu's Packaging Supplies

 Fibreglass Laminating

-If you would like to undertake this work yourself, Resin Library offers a range of fibreglass kits.
-These kits include both materials and tools required to undertake work across a range of sizes.
-These include repair kits and roofing kits.
+If you want to undertake this work yourself, Resin Library offers a range of fibreglass kits, including repair kits and roofing kits with the necessary materials and tools.

 1. Pre-Cut Glass Fibre Matting